 Presenters at this year’s Law Society conference think law firms need to be ready for increased regulation

-In a law firm regulatory update at the Law Society’s Anti-Money Laundering and Financial Crime Conference 2023, the presenters pointed out how regulation has increased in the past 15 years.
+In a law firm regulatory update at The Law Society’s Anti-Money Laundering and Financial Crime Conference 2023, the presenters pointed out how regulation has increased in the past 15 years.
 They believe it is a trend that will continue and law firms should be prepared.

 Continue reading